 In Artificial Intelligence, diagrams are often used to describe the arrangement of components and processes, known as system architectures.
 The majority of papers at conference proceedings describe a novel system architecture, and contain a diagram to describe this.
 At present, these diagrams are extremely heterogeneous, even within the same scholarly venue.
 This heterogeneity is both in terms of what is represented, and how it is represented.
-We hypothesise that this heterogeneity, given that the architectures are often quite similar (or architecturally correlated) is inefficient, both for the creators and consumers of these diagrams.
+We hypothesise that this heterogeneity, given that the architectures are often quite similar (or architecturally correlated) is inefficient in terms of time taken and correctness, both for the creators and consumers of these diagrams.